kaworu/adventofcode-2015/README.md

   mathematical puzzles.

 - Only two scalar types (if we omit regexp): strings and Double-precision floating-point numbers.
-This makes stuff usually ubiquitous in "general purpose" programming languages (e.g. bitwise operations) a bit tricky.
+This makes some stuff usually ubiquitous in "general purpose" programming languages (e.g. bitwise operations) a bit tricky.

+- It is not possible to return associative arrays from functions.
+This can be worked around by passing an array as parameter that is to be modified by the function.

 - The only composite type — associative arrays — is not recursive (values are limited to numbers or strings).
-Also it is not possible to return associative arrays from functions.
 Because of this, it is often hard to implement solutions able to solve the general case problem as they can require an "additional" dimension (e.g. 4 lines input vs arbitrary lines input).
 So far I've been able to use multiple array subscripts (which is really only syntactic sugar) and function recursion (basically using the call stack as a dimension) to work around this issue.

 [AWK]: https://en.wikipedia.org/wiki/AWK
 [dynamic extensions]: https://www.gnu.org/software/gawk/manual/html_node/Dynamic-Extensions.html